bjhoohaha/Protecc/README.md

 Protecc is a simple Graphic User Interface running over wireshark packet logger.
 It can be installed and run on any internet browser.
 Using Protecc, allows the user to live capture packets in **REALTIME**.
-The Vue front end automically renders the packet statistics live from firebase and render it in **REALTIME** on the user display.
+The Vue front end automatically renders the packet statistics live from firebase and render it in **REALTIME** on the user display.

 ## Dependencies: